SySS-Research/netns.sh/readme.md

 --------------

-If NetworkManager is used to manage the network connections in the main namespace, this may, unfortunately, effect network namespaces as well.
+If NetworkManager is used to manage the network connections in the main namespace, this may, unfortunately, affect network namespaces as well.
-In particular, connecting/disconnecting/reconnecting in the main namespace can break the namespace-specific `/etc/resolv.conf` for processes, that already run in a network namespace.
+In particular, connecting/disconnecting/reconnecting in the main namespace can break the namespace-specific `/etc/resolv.conf` for processes that already run in a network namespace.
 Processes started using `netns.sh run ...` afterwards are not affected, processes started from an already running shell (or something) keep their parent's broken DNS configuration.